membraneframework/membrane_demo/rtsp_to_hls/README.md

 1. In order to run this demo you have to run it on a machine with a publicly visible ip address.

 2. Make sure you have [ffmpeg](https://www.ffmpeg.org/) installed on your machine - you are going to use it to play the stream.
+We advise to use ffmpeg 5.0 or newer.

 Ubuntu
 ```console